Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Benchmarking LLMs on TaxoBench

-\textbf{Finding 1: Deep Research agents exhibit severe retrieval bottlenecks.} Table~\ref{tab:retrieval_capability_dpa} reveals that current agents fail to retrieve core literature at scale.
-The best-performing agent, o3, achieves only 20.92\% Recall, missing nearly 80\% of expert-cited papers.
-Precision is similarly limited: Grok leads with 29.35\%, indicating that retrieved sets are dominated by peripheral rather than foundational work.
-These results expose a fundamental gap in the ability of agents to identify papers that define a field, which directly constrains downstream taxonomy construction.
+\textbf{Finding 1: Deep Research agents exhibit severe retrieval bottlenecks.} We find that current agents do not retrieve core literature at scale.
+The best agent, o3, reaches 20.92\% Recall and 24.41\% F1, so it misses nearly 80\% of expert-cited papers.
+Four of the seven agents fall below 10\% F1.
+Precision is also limited: Grok leads at 29.35\%, indicating that peripheral papers dominate the retrieved sets.
+This result does not use the expert taxonomy, and any pipeline built on these agents inherits a Recall bound of at most 21\%.